 Once you are satisfied, approach the horse yourself.
 The horse will likely tense at a stranger handling it, but you need to feel confident that you can pick its feet up, touch its back and rump, bring your hand over the girth area, and touch its ears.
 A sensitive horse will flinch or back away if you try to handle a ‘no-go’ area.

 Beware that head shy horses are more likely to rear and those with a sensitive back are more likely to buck or bronc when ridden.
 Most importantly, you have to feel confident handling this horse on the ground.
 Unless you have a riding buddy attached to your hip, you will need to handle this horse alone on a regular basis, and if you cannot do the ground work properly, you will not ride it as often as you wish.

 If satisfied, it is time to ride the horse.
-The details of what to look for while riding are covered in this article.
+We have created a list of what a horse buyer should look for when riding at a viewing.

 Step away and consider carefully

 Never accept to buy a horse there and then.
 Go away and consider.
 View similar horses.
 Return on a different day, to see if the horse behaves consistently and the owner is still providing the same story.
 Once satisfied, ask for a trial period of no less than two weeks.
 This is common practice for any riding horse where you are paying more than £1,500, so beware if they refuse.
 You need that time to see how the horse settles and whether the horse is right for you, so really be insistent upon it.

 If you are serious, get the horse vetted at the seller’s property as soon as possible.
 Attend personally.
 Tell the vet you would like a confidential chat when all is done and before he makes any pronouncement.
 That gives you the opportunity to reduce the price if any deficiencies are uncovered by the report.

 Make the seller aware that you are to provide a legal horse sale agreement.